italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

     - See `OpenID.Core#JWTRequests`_.
 It MUST be a signed **JWT**.
     - |spid-icon| |cieid-icon|

-Following, a table that reports the composition of the **JWT** header.
+In the following, a table that reports the composition of the **JWT** header.

 .. list-table::
   :widths: 20 60 20